dimitri-justeau/niamoto-core/docs/tutorial.rst

 ``niamoto provider_types`` command.

-Adding a data provider can achieved using the ``niamoto add_provider`` command, whic have the following usage:
+Adding a data provider can achieved using the ``niamoto add_provider`` command, which have the following usage:

 .. code-block:: shell-session